skip to Main Content

 Of course, that is usually the worst case scenario when it comes to dealing with business assets in a divorce.
 Some couples, no matter how bitterly they fight over other issues in a divorce, may decide that the business they operate is simply too important to them to let go, so they ultimately work out a situation in which they continue to work together strictly as business partners.
 Or, in some cases one spouse will just buy-out the other spouse’s interest in the company.

 When it comes time to address business interests in a divorce, the financial details can get complicated because the potential long-term implications can be quite serious.
-But, just like with other issues like child custody, child support or alimony, if the soon-to-be ex-spouses keep their eyes on what is important – post-divorce happiness – they may be able reach an agreement that is beneficial to everyone involved.
+But, just like with other issues like child custody, child support, or alimony, if the soon-to-be ex-spouses keep their eyes on what is important – post-divorce happiness – they may be able to reach an agreement that is beneficial to everyone involved.

 Source: Entrepreneur, “‘I’m Getting Divorced, and My Spouse Owns Part of My Company’,” Mike Sowinski, April 27, 2014